gingerhead22/MNIST-without-ML-library/README.md

 Currently the model can generate a 93% accuracy on test data

-In the accuracy plot, the training accuracy is lower because dropout(r = 0.4) was used during training but not validation
+In the accuracy plot, the training accuracy is lower because dropout(r = 0.4) was used during training but not during validation